shubhsherl/GSoC-Contribution-Leaderboard/README.md

 ## Contributing

 We welcome all contributions for any GSoC orgs, students, or community members.
-Feel free to contribute bug-fixes at any time..
+Feel free to contribute bug-fixes at any time.
 If you plan to contribute new features, utility functions or extensions, please first create an issue and discuss the feature with us.
+Please help us to improve our documentation, including this page!

-### Some suggested future features to add
+### Some suggested  features to add
-- Add User fragment showing details about user contribution in Organization.
+- Show details of contribution when clicked on counts
-- Add Codes of Lines Added/Deleted.
+- Add `Lines Added/Deleted` stats.
-- Show Chart for Commits/Issues/Pull Requests.
+- Show personalized chart of commits/issues/PRs